Sacramento Poetry Center

 Needs

 Honoraria for Poets: SPC offers honoraria to local poets who read for us.
-In addition to offering this very real support to local poets, we are planning to reinvigorate our efforts to bring more nationally known poets to the local audience, among them the US Poet Laureate Ada Limón, with whom we're in discussions to bring her to Sacramento next spring, as well as other poets of note, to keep in line with our abiding mission.
+In addition to offering this very real support to local poets, we are planning to reinvigorate our efforts to bring more nationally known poets to the local audience, in keeping with our abiding mission.
 Over the years, we have brought many of the greatest poets in America to Sacramento, and it is a meaningful part of what we do.
-As the use of Zoom has waned dramatically, and in-person events come with additional costs, we are seeing those budget numbers rise.

-Community service: One of the things we are in the process of developing is an outreach program that will include helping our youngest and most needy poets with small scholarships to attend literary events, workshops and the like that will encourage them their efforts.
+Community service: One of the things we are continuing to developing is an outreach program that will include helping our youngest and most needy poets with small scholarships to attend literary events, workshops and the like that will encourage them their efforts.

 All of this helps us to keep most of our events and publications free to the public.